-Complement your current degree or interest with a foundational background in history, selecting from an assortment of topics, like international history and the history of college sports.
+Complement your current degree with a foundational background in history, selecting from an assortment of topics, like international history or the history of college sports.
 Exploring the past prepares you for the future in any career you choose.

 Students who pursue the minor in history study the growth and development of human society from all aspects: political, social, economic and cultural.
 The program covers the history of the United States, Europe, Asia, Latin America and Africa.
-Courses are designed to give students both breadth and depth in understanding today's complex world.
+By providing an understanding of how the various regions of the world developed, the minor in history enables students to understand today's complex world.

 The history minor consists of 18 credit hours of course work, at least 12 credit hours of which must be in upper-division course work.